Group Handover for Drone Base Stations: System and Threats Models

 The communication between terrestrial and UxNB is vulnerable to man-in-the-middle and replay attacks.
 A malicious UxNB can interrupt the communication and authenticate itself by using the credentials taken from the legitimate UxNB.
 A secure authentication method is needed to detect legitimate and malicious UxNB.
 A malicious UE also can perform a man-in-the-middle attack to authenticate itself.

 Attackers can eavesdrop on the traffic between UEs and BS if the communication is not encrypted.
-If any credential is in plaintext format, attackers even can impersonate UEs.
-Besides, a fake BS attack can deceive the real UEs in order to capture the signals.
-Overall, the signals must be transmitted as encrypted ciphertext, and source and target authentication must be performed.
+If any credential is in plaintext format, attackers even can impersonate UEs. {In addition}, a fake BS attack can deceive the {legitimate} UEs in order to capture the signals.
+Overall, the {messages} must be transmitted as encrypted ciphertext, and source and target authentication must be performed.